-There are ghosts at the Stanley Hotel, and I experienced them first hand.
+There are ghosts on the Stanley Hotel ghost tour, and I experienced them first hand.

 How’s that for a cold open?
 As I opened up the word doc to start writing this post about my experience on the Stanley Hotel Ghost Tour, it started pouring down rain.
 If that doesn’t clue you in on how real this sh*t is, I don’t know what will.
 You might want to go hide under your favorite blanket folks because things are about to get spooky.

 Do you believe in ghosts? ????⠀ ⠀ I never thought I did, but then I took a tour of the Stanley Hotel (aka where Stephen King came up with the idea for the Shining).
 After having my own #encounter, I’m a full-blown believer.⠀ ⠀ .⠀ .⠀ . #visitestespark #stanleyhotel #estespark #visitcolorado #colorado #worldplaces #igtravel #instatravel #travel #passionpassport #dametraveller #travelgram #doyoutravel #ghosts #hauntedhouse #hauntedhotel #theusiscooltoo #usa #guardiantravelsnaps #GirlsWhoTravel #openmyworld #theshining